sebastianzehner/blog/content/posts/self-hosted-social-media-management-with-mixpost.en.md

 Then I am able to install my own certificates and mount the volumes for dynamic configuration and my cert with key files.

-I wrote a [blog post](/posts/how-to-build-a-minimalistic-and-self-hosted-website-for-free/) in the past and described how I sign my own SSL certificates with OpenSSL for local web services.
+I wrote a [blog post](/posts/how-do-we-sign-our-ssl-certificates-with-openssl-for-local-web-services/) in the past and described how I sign my own SSL certificates with OpenSSL for local web services.

-At the Mixpost conatiner I also added a secont Domain for external access.
+At the Mixpost container I also added a second Domain for external access.
 So APP_DOMAIN is my local domain and APP_DOMAIN_WEB is my external domain.

 My .env file: